 crowdFunnit was founded in 2015 by Lisa as a proactive way to reduce or eliminate bullying and alienation.
 While most of the parties nationwide have been hosted virtually, in August 2017 Lisa attended the first crowdFunnit party for a bullied child near her home. as featured in People.
 At the core crowdFunnit brings people together, raising awareness about differences while fostering acceptance and compassion.
 Helping a friendless child celebrate a birthday is just an incredible mechanism in which to help make this happen.

-Due to nutritional strategies she found success with in her own children Lisa organized and hosted the first scientific conference for therapy of verbal apraxia/dyspraxia entitled: “Verbal Apraxia/Dyspraxia and Essential Fatty Acid (EFA) Supplementation: A New Potential Therapeutic Intervention,” The conference was organized under the auspices of the CHERAB Foundation and CAPT Joseph Hibbeln, M.D.
-More recently Lisa has found success in combining the essential fats with other nutrients.
-Lisa is also extremely instrumental in the development of IQed Smart Nutrition.
+Due to the nutritional strategies Lisa found success with in her own children she organized and hosted the first scientific conference for therapy of verbal apraxia/dyspraxia.
+The conference was organized under the auspices of the CHERAB Foundation and CAPT Joseph Hibbeln, M.D.
+Since then Lisa has found success in combining the essential fats with other essential nutrients, and she is instrumental in the development of IQed Smart Nutrition.
 PursuitofResearch was started by Lisa to provide hope and education while promoting and seeking clinical validation on the therapeutic effects of good nutrition.

 Lisa resides with her husband Glenn, their son Tanner, as well as their yellow nape Amazon parrot Woodstock, dogs, Simba and Sandy, along with a wild peacock named Aladdin, on the Treasure Coast of Florida.
 Her son Dakota graduated from SCAD with a degree in game design and is currently working full time for Hologic in Connecticut.